The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 Client API

-The Reveal SDK AI Client provides a simple TypeScript API for conversational interactions from your web application.
+The Reveal SDK AI Client provides a TypeScript API for conversational interactions from your web application.
+The client.ai.chat.sendMessage() method uses a single request object for all parameters and supports both non-streaming and streaming modes.

 import { RevealSdkClient } from '@revealbi/api';